CryptoEpsilon/SecretSheath/README.md

 # SecretSheath API

-API to store and retrieve confidential development files (configuration, credentials)
+API to store and retrieve secret keys

 ## Routes